 Which vocabulary is in the academic word list?

-This is the first of three lessons about Academic Word Lists.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Academic Word Lists.
+To complete this reader, read each chapters carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of an academic word list